rippo/chromeless.presentation.code/PITCHME.md

 ---
 # Pros Puppeteer

-- Maintained by GoogleChrome team
+- Activly maintained by GoogleChrome team
+- VERY easy to get up and running
 - Seems all new JS libraries going to use puppeteer under the hood
 - Has a nice API!
 ---